fridabrodin/bmr-calculator/README.md

 # BMR Calculator

-This is a basic JavaScript project with a BMR calculator.
+This is a basic JavaScript project with a BMR calculator and a calorie intake calculator.